George Dunbar (Pennsylvania politician)

-George Dunbar (born 1960) is a Republican member of the Pennsylvania House of Representatives, representing the 56th Legislative District in Westmoreland County.
+George S. Dunbar (born July 3, 1960) is a Republican former member of the Pennsylvania House of Representatives, representing the 56th Legislative District in Westmoreland County.
 He was first elected in November 2010.
-In January 2019, he began his 5th term as State Representative.
-He serves as the Majority Caucus Chair and serves on the Rules Committee and the Committee on Committees.
+He served as the Majority Caucus Chair, on the Rules Committee, and on the Committee on Committees.

 Early life

-Dunbar graduated from Taylor Allderdice High School in 1978.
-He graduated from Robert Morris University with a B.S. in Business Administration in 1993.
+Dunbar was born in Pittsburgh, Pennsylvania on July 3, 1960.
+He graduated from Taylor Allderdice High School in 1978 and graduated from Robert Morris University with a B.S. in Business Administration in 1993.

 Career

 Dunbar served as Executive Vice President of Wright Industries Inc until 2005.
 He opened and ran his own consulting business from 2005–2007.
 He then served as controller and Chief Financial Officer for Ryco Inc until his election to the House in 2011.